grandhi02/helm/04-Helm-Upgrade-with-Chart-Versions/README.md

 ```

 ## Step-07: Helm Rollback to specific Revision
-- Roll back a release to a previous revision or a specific revision
+- Roll back a release to a previous revision chart version from current revision chart version if the version is not specified or a specific revision
+-
 ```t
 # Rollback to previous version
 helm rollback RELEASE-NAME REVISION